 This is Anton’s second exhibition in the Cooper Gallery.
 The first was in 1992, and featured photographs he created while training as a photographer with the Barnsley Chronicle.

-The exhibition is on in the Cooper Gallery until Wednesday 30th August.
+The Crossing – Remnants of Change by Anton Want is on in the Cooper Gallery until Wednesday 30th August.